Summary

 12:00pm Dream Suspension Bridge

-After a 30-minute walk along the promenade, you arrive at a bridge 90m long and 8m high 🌈 Only 10 people can cross!
+After a 30-minute walk along the promenade, you arrive at a bridge 90 meters long and 8 meters above the water.
+Only 10 people can cross at a time!
+That is why we were able to photograph the scenery without crowds in the frame.

 Impressed by never-before-seen scenery